tmthecoder/blog/_posts/2022-03-16-introduction.md

 Hi!
 I'm Tejas.
 Welcome to my first blog post!

-Here's a little bit about me & my experience coding.
+Here's a little bit about me.

 ## Outside of the code